Guide

 Parawing Harness & Spreader Bar Guide: What You Need and How to Set It Up

-A parawing generates continuous pull through its bridle system, and that pull needs to transfer efficiently to your body.
-A spreader bar harness does this by distributing the load across your hips or lower back, leaving your arms free to steer rather than support your weight.
+A parawing generates continuous pull through its bridle system.
+Most riders carry that pull comfortably through the bar with their hands, which is how the wings are designed to be flown.
+If you want to ride longer sessions without arm fatigue, a spreader bar harness can take the load off your arms and redirect it to your hips or lower back, leaving your hands free to steer rather than support the wing.

 This is the same principle as kiteboarding.
 The spreader bar hook catches the harness line from your bar, and the harness redirects the force around your torso.
 The difference from kiteboarding is that parawing forces are lighter and more consistent.
 You don’t get the sudden power spikes of an inflatable kite, so you don’t need a full kite safety system with a chicken loop and quick-release.
 A standard spreader bar hook is all you need.